contentstack/contentstack-cli-tsgen/MIGRATION.md

 ## Migrating from v3 to v4

-This document outlines the necessary change made to the `ISystemFields` interface.
+This changelog documents a breaking change to the `ISystemFields` interface, specifically related to the `publish_details` field.

+## What Changed

-The `publish_details` field is no longer an array of objects — it is now a single object.
+The `publish_details` field is no longer an array of objects.
+It is now represented as a single `IPublishDetails` object.

-This update aligns the generated types with the actual Contentstack API response.
+This update aligns the generated types with the actual [Contentstack API](https://www.contentstack.com/docs/developers/apis/content-delivery-api) response.

 ## Before

 ```typescript
 export interface ISystemFields {